Council of Trent: Protestant response

 Out of 87 books written between 1546 and 1564 attacking the Council of Trent, 41 were written by Pier Paolo Vergerio, a former papal nuncio turned Protestant Reformer.
 The 1565–73 Examen decretorum Concilii Tridentini (Examination of the Council of Trent) by Martin Chemnitz was the main Lutheran response to the Council of Trent.
 Making extensive use of scripture and patristic sources, it was presented in response to a polemical writing which Diogo de Payva de Andrada had directed against Chemnitz.
 The Examen had four parts: Volume I examined sacred scripture, free will, original sin, justification, and good works.
-Volume II examined the sacraments, including baptism, confirmation, the sacrament of the eucharist, communion under both kinds, the mass, penance, extreme unction, holy orders, and matrimony.
+Volume II examined the sacraments, including baptism, confirmation, the sacrament of the Eucharist, communion under both kinds, the Mass, penance, extreme unction, holy orders, and matrimony.
 Volume III examined virginity, celibacy, purgatory, and the invocation of saints.
 Volume IV examined the relics of the saints, images, indulgences, fasting, the distinction of foods, and festivals.

 In response, Andrada wrote the five-part Defensio Tridentinæ fidei, which was published posthumously in 1578.
-However, the Defensio did not circulate as extensively as the Examen, nor were any full translations ever published.
+However, the Defensio did not circulate as extensively as the Examen, nor were full translations initially published.
 A French translation of the Examen by Eduard Preuss was published in 1861.
 German translations were published in 1861, 1884, and 1972.
 In English, a complete translation by Fred Kramer drawing from the original Latin and the 1861 German was published beginning in 1971.